hemengke1997/vite-plugin-remix-flat-routes/docs/guides/keep-alive.md

 ### transition

-- **Type**: `boolean | TransitionProps`
+- **Type**: `TransitionProps | boolean`
 - **Default**: `false`

 `KeepAlive` has built-in support for route component transition animations.
-The transition is provided by `react-transition-preset`.
+The transition capability is driven by `react-transition-preset`.
 For more details, see [react-transition-preset](https://github.com/hemengke1997/react-transition-preset).

+To use this feature, please install `react-transition-preset`.

 ```tsx
 // root.tsx